choteaumt/City-of-Choteau-Ordinances/Ordinances/Ordinance 1.md

 Section 5.

-This ordinance shall be posted as herein provided, and in addition thereto shall be published twice in the "Choteau Acantha", a newspaper published at Choteau, Mont., and shall take effect and be in force from and after its passage and approval and posting according to law.
+This ordinance shall be posted as herein provided, and in addition thereto shall be published twice in the "[Choteau Acantha](https://choteauacantha.com)", a newspaper published at Choteau, Mont., and shall take effect and be in force from and after its passage and approval and posting according to law.

-Passed by vote of the ayes and nays this 5th day of MAy , 1913.
+Passed by vote of the ayes and nays this 5th day of May, 1913.
 Aye, Hodgskiss, Upman and Gorham.
 No, none.

 Approved this 5th. day of May, 1913.